xmtp/xmtp-dot-org/docs/contribute.md

 ## Open source projects

-XMTP welcomes contributions to any of the public repos in the [XMTP](https://github.com/xmtp) and [XMTP Labs](https://github.com/xmtp-labs) GitHub orgs.
+XMTP welcomes contributions to any of the public repos in the [XMTP](https://github.com/xmtp) and [Ephemera](https://github.com/xmtp-labs) GitHub orgs.

 ### 🐞 Bugs